 2016: The Unimaginable News, The End of an Era

-On January 20, girugamesh released chimera, a mini-album that, at that time, no one knew that this would become their last release.
+On January 20, girugamesh released chimera, an EP that, at that time, no one knew that this would become their last release.
 After announcing a new European tour, on May 2, the band announced they would be disbanding after one last Japanese live on July 10.
 The amount of sadness and shock this left on fans was unimaginable.
 However, the band gave its reasons for disbanding in our interview with them, stating that they had done all they wanted to do with girugamesh, among other reasons.
 We went to their live in London and enjoyed the most out of the live, as we knew it would be our last chance to do so.

 girugamesh certainly disbanded quite suddenly, that at first it seemed like a bad joke from them.
 However, the truth is girugamesh will no longer be there to brighten our days with new music, but we will be able to rock out to the music they left behind.
 Their music probably left a big impression on many people who were struggling with their lives, and were able to forget those struggles for a few minutes as they listened to girugamesh’s music.
 We say good-bye to a big name in the Japanese rock scene, but welcome and wish good luck on any future endeavor the members might pursue.